Matthew Croucher: Civilian career

 Croucher is employed in the private security industry by the United Kingdom offices of Pinnacle Risk Management as Managing & Operations Director.
 He also works out of the offices in Dubai, United Arab Emirates.

+On 4 November 2023, Croucher was arrested in Dubai for spying and charged with "intentionally and illegally accessing a telecommunications network".
+Having initially been held in jail for four, he was released under investigation; he had passport and phone confiscated, and was banned from leaving the United Arab Emirates.
+Within days of the June 2024 media coverage of his arrest, the case was dismissed as the "evidence was found to be inadequate" and he was free to leave the UAE.

 Croucher received the Freedom of the Borough of Solihull on 16 December 2008.